kirilllzaitsev/vision_mtl/README.md

 For depth estimation only mean absolute error (MAE) is used.

+### Losses

+[Cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) is used for semantic segmentation and [scale-invariant log loss](https://hiddenlayers.tech/blog/the-mystery-of-silog-loss/) is used for depth estimation.

 ### Models

 The models are aligned in terms of the number of parameters and amount to approximately 13.3M parameters.